Font Size :

 Mobile phone number

-Link to a professional profile or LinkedIn page
+Link to a professional or LinkedIn page

 You no longer need to include your postal address on your CV because most companies will ring you if they want to schedule an interview.